Islam & Tolerance in Bali

 Yet there is no doubt that a process of Islamic Revivalism is on.
 It has spread to Bali through two great Java-based organisations: Muhammadiah, and Nadhatul Ulama.
 The first, wary of Islamic mysticism and Sufism, emphasizes a purification of Islam from all non-Islamic cultural elements and as such condemns the cult of Islamic saints.
 Its influence rests mainly on a network of “modern” urban school based on the national curriculum with the adjunction of religious teaching.
 The second is often openly Sufi; it hosts Sufi brotherhoods such as al-Quadiriah and emphasizes a mystic approach that may–like for example in Seseh- enable shared rites with Hindu-Balinese around a holy tomb of a local Moslem saint.

 As a whole however, tolerance still prevails, even though there is an underlying tendency toward social separation between the Moslem and Hindu-Balinese communities.
-While this may seem to be in accordance with Quranic teachings on tolerance –« your religion is your religion, my religion is my religion », says the holy text, this also means that a new kind of Balinese tolerance may well have to be invented.
+A new kind of Balinese tolerance may well have to be invented.
 A tolerance based not on the affirmation of “sameness” between Hinduism and Islam, but on the acceptance of their total difference.
 This is a challenge for the future.

 Historian and art critic Jean Couteau brings us stories depicting the life on Bali, sometimes real, sometimes myth, always meaningful.